-Don't leave a trace . . . - RV Travel
+Don't leave a trace...

 If there aren’t any trash cans, then use the “Pack it in, Pack it out” philosophy.

 Got a tenter in your group?
 Encourage them to put their tent up on a designated tent pad.
-Putting them on native vegetation can stunt, even kill the stuff.
+Putting them on native vegetation can stunt or even kill the stuff.

 Walking around the campground?
 Please don’t walk through somebody else’s site.
-Cutting across a site is nothing but disconcerting–it invades a personal space.
+Cutting across a site is nothing but disconcerting – it invades a personal space.

 Heading out from your site?
 Stick to the established trails.
 “Pioneers” cutting a new path, like tents in the wrong place, kill vegetation.

-You’ve got an RV–use the bathroom there, or make the hike to the campground toilet.
+You have an RV – use the bathroom there, or make the hike to the campground toilet.
 Whizzing in the woods (or worse) ain’t great in the eyes (and nose) of your next door neighbor.

 The same holds true for Rover.
-Take a poop collecting bag and follow up on your dog.
+Take a poop-collecting bag and follow up on your dog.
 Put the bag in the trash or tote it home with you.

 The ethics of “leave no trace” make for a nicer time for everyone.